-The Rhyolite is constructed with eVent waterproof breathable fabric for its' storm protection features.
+The Rhyolite is constructed with eVent waterproof breathable fabric for its storm protection features.
 It performed fantastically in both our real world and side-by-side shower and garden hose tests.
-This is technically the only "3 layer" jacket in our review, with nearly all the other models we tested offering a 2.5 layer construction (which is a similar two layer with an internal chemical coating to protect the waterpoof layer).
+This is technically the only "3 layer" jacket in our review, with nearly all the other models we tested offering a 2.5 layer construction (which is a similar two-layer with an internal chemical coating to protect the waterproof layer).
 As a whole, we were super impressed with the eVent fabric, both for its overall storm worthiness and how well it has held up thus far.

-The hood was among the best in the review and did a excellent job at keeping our test team from getting wetted out by the elements.
-This contender featured simple but sweet low-profile laminated velcro cuffs and a water tight zipper.
+The hood was among the best in the review and did an excellent job at keeping our test team from getting wetted out by the elements.
+This contender featured sweet but straightforward low-profile laminated velcro cuffs and a watertight zipper.
 An internal storm flap behind the main zipper revealed no water on our base layer after spraying the jacket down with a hose.
 After several weeks of intense testing, we think the DWR has held up pretty well, though average among similarly priced jackets.

 Breathability and Ventilation

-The Rhyolite doesn't feature traditional pit-zips, but it does sport two longer than usual mesh-lined pockets that are slightly higher on the jacket than normal.
-These pockets do a decent job of allowing for a fair amount of ventilation; after a fair amount of real world use, we found that this feature worked better than we initially expected.
+The Rhyolite doesn't feature traditional pit-zips, but it does sport two longer than usual mesh-lined pockets that are slightly higher on the jacket than usual.
+These pockets do a decent job of allowing for a fair amount of ventilation; after a fair amount of real-world use, we found that this feature worked better than we initially expected.
 In the end, most of our testers thought the combination of the eVent fabric with the zip-to-vent pockets allowed enough moisture to pass through.
-This allowed the jacket to be fairly competitive with nearly any jacket out there for breathability and moisture management.
+This allowed the jacket to be reasonably competitive with nearly any jacket out there for breathability and moisture management.

 Comfort and Mobility

 This Top Pick award winner featured above average mobility and range of motion among jackets tested in our review.
-It was easily comparable with all the other top jackets like the Patagonia Torrentshell and Marmot Minimalist; for overhead tasks and activities that required a wide range of movement, this contender did not perform as well as the Arc'teryx Beta SL, Outdoor Research Foray or Outdoor Research Helium II.
+It was easily comparable to all the other top contenders, like the Patagonia Torrentshell and Marmot Minimalist.
+For overhead tasks and activities that required a wide range of movement, this contender did not perform as well as the Arc'teryx Beta SL, Outdoor Research Foray, or Outdoor Research Helium II.
 We liked the micro-fleece near the chin, as well as the large zipper pulls that facilitate use with gloves.
 These small (but nice) features show excellent attention to detail and are pleasant nods to comfort.

 At 12 ounces, this award winner is one of the lighter membrane-constructed jackets in our review.
 It's lighter than all but one Gore-Tex Paclite model, the Arc'teryx Beta SL.
 If you're after a truly super light jacket, we suggest checking out the Outdoor Research Helium II, which is nearly half the weight at 6.5 ounces.